htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 Submitting a Job
 ================

+:index:`job<single: job; submitting>`

-A job is submitted for execution to HTCondor using the *condor\_submit* command. *condor\_submit* takes as an argument the name of a file called a submit description file.
-This file contains commands and keywords to direct the queuing of jobs.
+A job is submitted for execution to HTCondor using the *condor\_submit* command.
+:index:`HTCondor commands<single: HTCondor commands; condor_submit>`\ *condor\_submit* takes
+as an argument the name of a file called a submit description file.
+:index:`submit description file<single: submit description file>`\ :index:`file<single: file; submit description>` This file contains commands and keywords to direct the queuing of jobs.
 In the submit description file, HTCondor finds everything it needs to know about the job.
-Items such as the name of the executable to run, the initial working directory, and command-line arguments to the program all go into the submit description file. *condor\_submit* creates a job ClassAd based upon the information, and HTCondor works toward running the job.
+Items such as the name of the executable to run, the initial working directory, and command-line arguments to the program all go into the submit description file. *condor\_submit* creates a job ClassAd based upon the information, and HTCondor works toward running the job. :index:`submit description file<single: submit description file; contents of>`

 The contents of a submit description file have been designed to save time for HTCondor users.
 It is easy to submit multiple runs of a program